Echo of Soul

 Echo of Soul shut down in South Korea on October 22, 2015.
-Nearly a year later, publisher Kakao Games announced they would relaunch Echo of Soul in South Korea.
+Nearly a year later, publisher Kakao Games relaunched Echo of Soul in South Korea.

 Gameplay

 Echo of Soul is a free-to-play fantasy MMORPG.
 Players take control of adventurers, called Soulkeepers, who are tasked by the gods of the world to combat evil.
 Players have the unique ability to collect souls from the monsters they kill, which they can then use to customize their character.

 The game has a wide array of both PvE and PvP modes.
 For example, PvE includes solo dungeons, party dungeons, and raids.
 PvP content includes 5 vs. 5 and 15 vs. 15 battles, as well as guild vs. guild combat in both the open world and a separate instanced battlefield.
 PvP is available at level 10, so players are able to reap the benefits of this feature early on in the game.